A large boulder falls from rest off a cliff. Assuming negligible ... | Study Prep in Pearson+

 1

-Interpret the result as the speed of the boulder after falling for 2 seconds under gravity, assuming no air resistance.
+Interpret the result as the speed of the boulder after falling for 10 seconds, assuming no air resistance.

 Watch next